 As of Friday, June 1st, 2007, our proprietary S&P 500 Demand Power/Supply Pressure indicator remains on an "enter long positions" signal from May 29th, 2007, as the Demand Power line shows strong upside momentum, rising more than 10 points above the Supply Pressure line.
 Once these two lines intersect, we will be given an "exit long positions" signal for the most aggressive traders.
 To repeat, more conservative traders can exit any time they want, such as once a profit target has been hit, or the two lines converge, but before they actually intersect.
 The chart appears at the top of the next page.
 In just three days, since this DP/SP indicator signaled to "enter a long position," the Dow Industrials rose 170.66 points.
 We present the DP/SP indicators daily for both the DJIA/S&P 500 and the NASDAQ 100, and the Primary Trend indicators monthly for our regular subscribers.

-"And when the disciples saw Him walking on the sea, they
+"And when the disciples saw Him walking on the sea, they were

 frightened, saying, "It is a ghost!"
 And they cried our for fear.